NGMLGroup/NGMLGroup.github.io/_posts/2025-10-03-welcome-to-our-blog.md

 - **Educational content** to make complex concepts accessible;
 - **Practical applications** of graph neural networks;
 - **Updates** on our group activities, collaborations and events.
+- **Behind the scenes** looks at our research process and team dynamics.

 ---